Formalism (philosophy): Mathematics

 In the foundations of mathematics, formalism is associated with a certain rigorous mathematical method: see formal system.
-In common usage, a formalism means the out-turn of the effort towards formalisation of a given limited area.
-In other words, matters can be formally discussed once captured in a formal system, or commonly enough within something formalisable with claims to be one.
-Complete formalisation is in the domain of computer science.
+In common usage, a formalism means the out-turn of the effort towards formalization of a given limited area.
+In other words, matters can be formally discussed once captured in a formal system, or commonly enough within something formalizable with claims to be one.
+Complete formalization is in the domain of computer science.

 Formalism also more precisely refers to a certain school in the philosophy of mathematics, stressing axiomatic proofs through theorems, specifically associated with David Hilbert.
 In the philosophy of mathematics, therefore, a formalist is a person who belongs to the school of formalism, which is a certain mathematical-philosophical doctrine descending from Hilbert.

 Anthropology

 In economic anthropology, formalism is the theoretical perspective that the principles of neoclassical economics can be applied to our understanding of all human societies.